isw-kudos/huddo-docs/docs/boards/helm-charts.md

 helm upgrade huddo-boards-cp https://docs.huddo.com/assets/config/kubernetes/huddo-boards-cp-2.3.2.tgz -i -f ./boards-cp.yaml --namespace connections
 ```

+!!! tip "Also available on Quay.io (OCI)"

+    The chart is also published to our Quay.io registry as an OCI artifact.
+Log in first with the same Quay.io credentials you use for our images (see the [image access guide](./images.md)):

+    ```bash
+    helm registry login quay.io
+    helm upgrade huddo-boards-cp oci://quay.io/huddo/huddo-boards-cp --version 2.3.2 -i -f ./boards-cp.yaml --namespace connections
+    ```

 !!! note

     Boards images are date-tagged, so each release changes the global env and pods are recreated automatically on upgrade.